mktcode/the-magic-frog/content/stories/story-1.md

 <story-part-legacy username="vegaron">Inside the wizard's lair there stands the wizard clothe just like the day he was born!
 Totally destroying the beauty of the decorations...</story-part-legacy>

-<story-part-legacy username="chrislyr">The animals have never seen such a sight before, some even wish they can unsee what they've just saw.</story-part-legacy>
+<story-part-legacy username="chrislyr">The animals have never seen such a sight before.
+They even wished they can unsee what they've just saw.</story-part-legacy>

 <story-part-legacy username="helo">So that they could see it again as if for the first time.
 Disco lights everywhere, blaring music and wonderful costumes, all birthday related of course.
 The party went on until...</story-part-legacy>